fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 ####################################

-3- Edit the paths of TransT_SPARK entry to includes all of necessray paths as recommended on tracker' README.md file.
+3- Edit the paths of the TransT_SPARK entry to include all of the necessary paths as recommended on the tracker' README.md file.
 The <PATH_OF_TRANST> is your path to "TransT" folder.

 4- Edit <PATH_OF_PYTHON> with your path to the 'transt' environment that you built  using 'TMLR_Supp/exp1/README.md'.